nitantagarwal/SPAM-SMS-Classifier/README.md

 # Description:
 A classifier to identify spam and ham messages build using navie bayes.

 You can view my project on rpubs.
-The link is below http://rpubs.com/nitant_agarwal/343217
+Link: http://rpubs.com/nitant_agarwal/343217

 # Approach: